bulentAkgul/kernel/README.md

 On the other hand, its real purpose is to collect some classes and methods that are being used by multiple packages that are part of [**Packagified Laravel**](https://github.com/bulentAkgul/packagified-laravel)

+#### DISCLAIMER

+It should be production-ready but hasn't been tested enough.
+You should use it carefully since this package will manipulate your files and folders.
+Always use a version-control, and make sure you have [**File History**](https://github.com/bulentAkgul/file-history) to be able to roll back the changes.

 ## Installation

 ```
 sail composer require bakgul/kernel
 ```